 This course is open to students enrolled in music theory, ensembles, or other music major and minor courses.
 It provides private instruction in the area of the student's concentration and consists of one hour of instruction per week.
+Private music may be repeated for credit.
 Laboratory fee required.
 (1 Lec.)